-Salford Food Parcels is a Not for Profit Charity that relies on donations and funding to help vulnerable families.
-If you would like to donate or support them, you can contact Yvonne Simms direct on mobile 07815 089568 or email firstname.lastname@example.org
+Salford Food Parcels is a not-for-profit charity that relies on donations and funding to help vulnerable families.
+If you would like to donate or support them, you can contact Yvonne Simms direct on mobile at 07815 089568 or email firstname.lastname@example.org.

 If you need emergency food, please complete the form below, and we will get straight back to you.

 Together, we can all make a difference in the lives of people in need.